hphelion/documentation/devplatform/devplatform.using-the-messaging-service.md

 <!--UNDER REVISION-->

 #Using the RabbitMQ Messaging Service#
-The messaging service (beta) provisions RabbitMQ clusters that can be used for robust messaging in applications.
+The Messaging service (beta) provisions RabbitMQ clusters that can be used for robust messaging in applications.

 The following topics explain how to create and manage a RabbitMQ instance: